shashjar/monkey-lang/README.md

 ## Benchmarks

-The `benchmark/` directory implements a Fibonacci benchmark of the interpreter/evaluator & compiler/VM engines.
+The `benchmark/` directory implements some benchmarks of the interpreter/evaluator & compiler/VM engines.
 To generate the benchmarking binary:

 ```
-go build -o fibonacci-benchmark ./benchmark
+go build -o benchmark-binary ./benchmark
 ```

 To run the benchmark binary on each engine:

 ```
-./fibonacci-benchmark -engine=eval
+./benchmark-binary -engine=eval
 ```

 ```
-./fibonacci-benchmark -engine=vm
+./benchmark-binary -engine=vm
 ```

 The tree-walking interpreter/evaluator engine took 9.004286 seconds for completion on average.
 The compiler/VM engine took 2.879004 seconds for completion on average, so it is roughly 3.13 times faster.